esaia/interactive-real-estate-website/content/blog/why-the-interactive-real-estate-plugin-is-a-game-changer-for-building-companies.md

 ## Get Started Today!

 Ready to take your property listings to the next level?
-The **Interactive Real Estate Plugin** is the perfect tool for building companies and real estate professionals who want to create engaging, interactive displays.
+The **Interactive Real Estate Plugin** is the perfect tool for building companies who want to create engaging, interactive displays.
 Whether you’re showcasing a single building or an entire complex, this plugin makes it easy to provide a modern, immersive experience for your clients.